fortinet-fortisoar/connector-fortinet-fortimanager-json-rpc/docs/FortinetFortimanagerJsonRpcConnectorDoc.md

 ## About the connector
 The Fortinet FortiManager JSON RPC Connector is an advanced connector with freeform actions to use the JSON-RPC API directly.
 This connector puts the onus on the user to understand the FortiManager API.
-To use the connector that simplify actions please see the original Fortinet FortiManager Connector.
+To use the connector that simplify actions please see the original Fortinet FortiManager Connector
 <p>This document provides information about the Fortinet FortiManager JSON RPC Connector, which facilitates automated interactions, with a Fortinet FortiManager JSON RPC server using FortiSOAR&trade; playbooks.
 Add the Fortinet FortiManager JSON RPC Connector as a step in FortiSOAR&trade; playbooks and perform automated operations with Fortinet FortiManager JSON RPC.</p>
 ### Version information

-Connector Version: 1.0.0
+Connector Version: 1.0.1

 Authored By: Fortinet CSE

 Certified: No
-## Release Notes for version 1.0.0
+## Release Notes for version 1.0.1
-Following enhancements have been made to the Fortinet FortiManager JSON RPC Connector in version 1.0.0:
+Following enhancements have been made to the Fortinet FortiManager JSON RPC Connector in version 1.0.1:
 <ul>
 <li><p>Added the following new operations:</p>

 <ul>
-<li>JSON RPC Add</li>
-<li>JSON RPC Set</li>
-<li>JSON RPC Get</li>
-<li>JSON RPC Exec</li>
-<li>JSON RPC Delete</li>
+<li>JSON RPC Freeform</li>
 </ul></li>
 </ul>

-<p>This connector puts the onus on the user to understand the FMG API that can be found in the <a href="https://fndn.fortinet.net/index.php?/fortiapi/5-fortimanager/">FNDN FortiAPI</a> to use.
-To use the connector that simplify actions please see the original <a href="https://fortisoar.contenthub.fortinet.com//list.html?contentType=connector&searchContent=Fortinet%20FortiManager">Fortinet Fortimanager Connector</a>.</p>
 ## Installing the connector
 <p>Use the <strong>Content Hub</strong> to install the connector.
 For the detailed procedure to install a connector, click <a href="https://docs.fortinet.com/document/fortisoar/0.0.0/installing-a-connector/1/installing-a-connector" target="_top">here</a>.</p><p>You can also use the <code>yum</code> command as a root user to install the connector:</p>
 <pre>yum install cyops-connector-fortinet-fortimanager-json-rpc</pre>